“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Use a pill organizer.
 Pill organizers are excellent in making certain meds are taken correctly.
 At the beginning of each week, sort and place proper doses of every medication inside the correct day/time box.
 Following that go back and follow up to ensure things are in order.

 - Review instructions.
 It’s imperative to know the correct way each medication should be taken (for instance with or without food, whether or not the pill can be broken or crushed, etc.), and what possible side effects might be expected.
 If any instructions are confusing, check with the prescribing physician promptly for clarification.
 Gather this information into one concise report and review/update on a routine basis.

 - Choose an expert caregiver to help.
 Managing multiple meds effectively could very well be daunting, and the addition of a trained professional caregiver to provide medication reminders can be very helpful.

-At Home With You Senior Care, providers of memory care Fulton, MD families trust most, our care staff are always here to ensure meds are taken exactly when and how they are prescribed, along with a full variety of customized in-home care services to empower senior loved ones to stay secure, independent, and flourishing.
+At Home With You Senior Care, our care staff are always here to ensure meds are taken exactly when and how they are prescribed, along with a full variety of customized in-home care services to empower senior loved ones to stay secure, independent, and flourishing.
 Reach out and speak with our home care experts at 410-756-0959 for a no cost in-home consultation for more information on senior medication management and how home health care in Columbia, MD, and surrounding areas can help.